Scott Johnson’s left shoulder was bothering him. Really bothering him.

 “I couldn’t remember a specific incident, but was sure it was just a stubborn basketball injury," said Johnson, a Minnesota-based type 1 for more than three decades who blogs at Scott's Diabetes and works for the app company mySugr.
 But after months of physical therapy with no progress, and even what he describes as “negative progress,” Johnson was diagnosed with adhesive capsulitis, better known in the vernacular as frozen shoulder.

 This is one of those lesser-known diabetes complications, one that doesn't get discussed much in comparison to vision loss, nerve damage, and a host of other very scary ones.
 But it's a complication that can be painful and life-altering, and isn't always easy to recognize when we might just equate it to "the wonders of getting older."
-DiabetesMine covered it several years ago in our 411 Complications Series, but overall it's not really on the radar unless you're personally experiencing it.
+DiabetesMine covered it several years ago, but overall it's not really on the radar unless you're personally experiencing it.

 Here's the scoop on frozen shoulder, for those inquiring minds in the Diabetes Community.